The challenge: visiting all of Washington’s fire lookouts.

-Though I visited a few fire lookouts in 2014, I didn’t start this project in earnest until July 2017 and spent the next two years visiting 81 lookouts across the state.
+Though I visited a few fire lookouts in 2014 I didn’t start this project in earnest until July 2017.
+I spent the next two years visiting 81 lookouts across the state.
 On July 1, 2019, I climbed the ladder to the summit of Mount Pilchuck, officially completing the journey and becoming only the 3rd person, and 1st woman, to visit all 93, a majority of which I did solo.

 This incredible project has taken me all over Washington State and has been about so much more than simply checking off a list, it’s been about understanding and capturing an incredible piece of history and meeting some fantastic people along the way.